Ankithboggaram/Ideal-keyboard-layout/README.md

-# Ideal-keyboard-layout
+# Ideal keyboard layout

- An application of genetic algorithm to find the ideal positions of characters on the keyboard.
+Using genetic algorithm to find the ideal placement of characters on the keyboard to maximize efficiency while typing.